andrew40404/Kubernetes-Event-Exporter/README.md

 ![Kubernetes Event Exporter_html_46d1c04e26ba5eea](https://user-images.githubusercontent.com/5286796/106395901-d0d5ab00-642a-11eb-9e44-01e69e7fd5d9.png)

 - You are now at the Kubernetes deployment page.
 You need to specify some information about the cluster.
 - Choose either of the following plans; **standard** or **free**.
-The free plan only have one worker node and no subnet.
+The free plan only has one worker node and no subnet.
 To provision a standard cluster.
 You will   need to upgrade your account to Pay-As-You-Go
 - To upgrade to a Pay-As-You-Go account, complete the following steps:
 - In the console, go to Manage > Account.
 - Select Account settings and click `Add credit card`.